shullgroup/rheoQCM/README.md

 * Don't forget to save the data when you finish the calculation.
 * Click export to export a .xlsx file with all the data in it.

-## Using Analysis Code for Mat File
+## Using the Analysis Code for .mat Files

 If you just need the updated analysis code for .mat files, everything you really need is in `QCMFuncs/QCM_functions.py`.
 In order to read and write these and get the analysis scripts to work, you need to install the hdf5storage package, which you can add with the following command (assuming you have already added the conda python distribution):